Rangers extend winning streak to 4, beat Royals 4-1

 DeShields’ second-inning double scored Isiah Kiner-Falefa and Robinson Chirinos.

 Kiner-Falefa, who had three hits and walked, doubled home Adrian Beltre in the third.
-Jurickson Profar scored the second run of the inning after Mike Moustakas‘ fielding error to make it 4-0.
+Jurickson Profar scored the second run of the inning after third baseman Mike Moustakas‘ fielding error to make it 4-0.

+”Early in the day he (Kiner-Falefa) wasn’t initially in the lineup, but it’s a testament to what he does every single day, the professionalism he shows up with, even as a young player, a rookie player, he comes prepared,” Rangers manager Jeff Banister said. ”He was one of the first players at the ballpark ready to play and he came up big for us tonight with the doubles.”

 Royals starter Jason Hammel (2-8) was removed after 5 2/3 innings, allowing four runs on nine hits and four walks.
 Hammel is 0-6 in nine home starts since an Aug.
 20 victory over Cleveland.